Visitor information

 If you're looking for peace and quiet, you can't go wrong with a day trip to Bourne Wood.

 This magnificent woodland has many miles of ancient wood banks, building remains and ancient trees.
 The 'druids', or veteran oaks, are rare and amazing wildlife habitats, and some of the old oaks are over 600 years old.
-See what you can spot on your visit to the medieval royal hunting forest.
+See what you can spot on your visit to this medieval royal hunting forest.

 Membership invitation - click to find out more about membership